 • Through contract management, we are evidencing examples of our suppliers reflecting our modern slavery code of ethical procurement within their organisations and offering tangible social value.

-• We continue to signpost officers and staff with responsibility for contracts across to attend the Fundamentals of Contract management training provided by Bluelight Commercial.
-The training includes an awareness of ethical supply chains.
+• We continue to encourage officers and staff with responsibility for contracts across to attend the Fundamentals of Contract management training provided by Bluelight Commercial.
+The training includes an awareness of ethical supply chains and has been completed by many officers and staff.

 • Recruitment, promotion, interview and related internal processes encourage equality, diversity and inclusion good practice.